Category: AI

 The era of the static job is ending as we offload the mechanical cognitive tasks to AI.
 The dissolving of the rigid containers of our professions is not one of destruction but of release.

 As work is dissolved into its silicon and carbon elements, the core of human judgment and strategic intent remains the irreducible source of value.
-The most durable advantage lies in our ability to learn, synthesize, and adapt.
+The ability to learn, synthesise, and adapt holds value that pattern-based automation does not replicate.

 When I first released the Prompt-Native Application (PNA) Standard, the goal was simple: stop treating books like static text and start treating them like “Cognitive Cartridges.”
 I wanted a way to plug a book into an LLM and have it instantly become an interactive, collaborative mentor.